 The JOMS uses EES, an online, electronic submission system.
 The Web site, http://ees.elsevier.com/joms, guides authors through the submission process.
 Authors must specify the article type (full length article, case report, etc.) and select from a set of classifications provided online.Case reports.
 Routine case reports add little to our knowledge, but may be published if the report: 1) contains new information; for example, new disease process, diagnostic technique or maneuver, treatment, or operative approach; or 2) contains information that needs to be reinforced periodically; or 3) includes a comprehensive review on a topic requiring an updated review; or 4) is of an extremely unusual case.

-Submissions to Perspective Section:Perspective articles represent succinct opinion pieces that address various topics of relevance to oral-maxillofacial surgeons.
-These topics may include, for example, public policy, patient safety, health care or surgical trends, government actions, and commentaries on other subjects.
-Articles in this section are limited to no more than 1200 words, no more than 1 figure or table, and no more than 5 references.
-Articles accepted for publication do not necessarily represent the views of the AAOMS or the editorial staffCorrespondence.
-Authors may send queries concerning the submission process, manuscript status, or journal procedures to the Editorial Office at email@example.com.
+Submissions to Perspective Section:Perspective articles represent succinct opinion pieces, survey results and other shorter contributions that address various topics of relevance to oral-maxillofacial surgeons.
+These topics may include, for example, public policy, patient safety, education, health care or surgical trends, government actions, and commentaries on other subjects.
+Articles in this section are limited to no more than 1400 words, no more than 3 figures or tables, and no more than 5 references.
+Articles accepted for publication do not necessarily represent the views of the AAOMS or the editorial staff.Correspondence.
+Authors may send queries concerning the submission process, manuscript status, or journal procedures to the Editorial Office at firstname.lastname@example.org.
 All correspondence, including the Editor's decision and request for revisions, will be via e-mail.

 Letters to the Editor may be directed to the Editor-in-Chief:Dr James R. Hupp, Professor of Oral-Maxillofacial Surgery East Carolina University School of Dental Medicine and must be submitted via the EES system to be considered (http://ees.elsevier.com/joms).